Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: T-, RA-, and IPW-learners for HLTE estimation

-\textbf{Why do we need orthogonal learners:} Although with a two-stage framework, the \LTRA and \LTIPW still have two limitations: (i) the second-stage loss only uses data from $\mathcal{D}_1$, and (ii) they are still sensitive to the nuisance estimation errors $\hat\eta-\eta$.
-To overcome these limitations, current state-of-the-art two-stage methods for treatment effect estimation (either standard or long-term) use the so-called \emph{orthogonal learners}~\cite{Chernozhukov.2018, Foster.2023}.
+\textbf{Why do we need orthogonal learners:} The \LTT is subject to plug-in bias~\citep{Kennedy.2022-Sempiparametric}.
+While the \LTRA and \LTIPW mitigate plug-in bias with a two-stage procedure, they are still sensitive to the nuisance estimation errors $\hat\eta-\eta$.
+To overcome these limitations, current state-of-the-art two-stage methods for treatment effect estimation use the so-called \emph{orthogonal learners}~\citep{Chernozhukov.2018, Foster.2023}.
 A learner with loss function $\mathcal{L}(g, \eta)$ is defined as orthogonal if the Gateaux derivative of the loss w.r.t. the nuisance parameters vanishes at the truth:

-Intuitively, orthogonality ensures that the gradient of the loss function is insensitive to perturbations in the nuisance parameters~\cite{Chernozhukov.2018}.
+Intuitively, orthogonality ensures that the gradient of the loss function is insensitive to perturbations in the nuisance parameters~\citep{Chernozhukov.2018}.
 This allows faster convergence of the target estimator even with a slow convergence of the nuisances.
-Furthermore, orthogonal loss typically utilizes the full population, instead of a conditional population as in Eq.~(\ref{ipw-loss}), Eq.~(\ref{ra-loss}).
-In the section below, we propose our \methods, a class of orthogonal learners for HLTE estimation, which are designed to be robust against nuisance errors and stable in low-overlap regimes.
+We prove this property for our \methods in Theorem~\ref{thm:error-bound}.